 And here Saucony goes in to a more detailed explanation:

 “Our bodies are best at doing one thing: Adapting to the environment and the stresses we expose them to.
 For runners this means that our bodies adapt to the stress of running, becoming fit and strong.
-But… because running is so repetitive, it can occasionally overstress our bodies, especially when we increase training intensity.

 Every step loads the same tissues in the same way as the previous step.
 Running shoes can affect how the stress of running is distributed within the tissues of your body.
-By wearing different shoes on different days, you may avoid overloading any one muscle, tendon, bone, or ligament while simultaneously strengthening others.”

 2. Enjoy More Cushioned Running Shoes

-Thus giving them time to return to their full cushion makes them feel better, prevents injury and prolongs use.
+Giving them time to return to their full cushion makes them feel better, prevents injury and prolongs use.
 Bonus points because it’s wonderful when your shoe just feels softer too!

 While you can add in some insoles that provide cushion, this doesn’t mean you’ve corrected the actual break down of the shoe.
-As the functional breakdown occurs, it will actually change the way your foot lands, which changes your stride.

 3. Different Shoes are for Different Runs